ApoloniArt/ApoGalleria/README.md

 ---

-## Ground Truth and conversion node output Comparison examples
+## Ideo4 Ground Truth & conversion node output examples
 All comparison examples were run from the same Ideo4 image/caption, with a locked seed.
 ![ApoGalleria](assets/Ideo4.jpg)